chiffa/BioFlow/README.md

     > bioflow setsource /home/ank/source_data/perturbed_proteins_ids.csv

-Build netowrk interfaces :
+Build network interfaces :

     > bioflow extractmatrix --interactome
     > bioflow extractmatrix --annotome

-Peform the analysis:
+Perform the analysis:

     > bioflow analyze --matrix interactome --depth 24 --processors 4
     > bioflow analyze --matrix annotome --depth 24 --processors 4

-The resulst of analysis will be available in the output folder, and printed out to the standard output.
+The results of analysis will be available in the output folder, and printed out to the standard output.

 For more details or usage as a library, refer to the [usage